Fri Mar 10 2017: Tokyo: Robots, Sushi and... Elvis?

 Everywhere you go, vending machines line the streets of Tokyo.
 It's rumoured that there are more vending machines than there are people in Japan.
 And there are a lot of people in Japan!

-What's strange is that there are vending machines outside restaurants and convenience stores.
+What's strange is that there are vending machines outside restaurants and konbini.
 The restaurant vending machines make sense: you order your food and pay for it at the machine, it spits out a coupon and you redeem it for food inside.
 That way the workers inside never have to handle money.

 Japanese people are weird!